charlenemauger1/tof_label_completion/README.md

 ```
 Mauger, Charlene et al. "Filling the Gaps: Generating 4D Dense Cardiac Anatomy from
 Sparse CMR for Enhanced Tetralogy of Fallot Assessment."
-In review.
+In Press.
 ```

 ```